-- (2) According to a Schedule 13G/A filed with the SEC on February 9, 2024, as of December 29, 2023, FMR LLC ("FMR") is the beneficial owner of 5,655,922 Common Shares.
+- (1) According to a Schedule 13G/A filed with the SEC on February 14, 2024, as of December 31, 2023, Avoro Capital Advisors LLC ("Avoro") and Behzad Aghazadeh ("Dr. Aghazadeh") are the beneficial owners of 5,666,666 Common Shares.
+Dr. Aghazadeh serves as the portfolio manager and controlling person of Avoro.
+The address for Avoro is 110 Greene Street, Suite 800, New York, New York 10012. - (2) According to a Schedule 13G/A filed with the SEC on February 9, 2024, as of December 29, 2023, FMR LLC ("FMR") is the beneficial owner of 5,655,922 Common Shares.
 Abigail P. Johnson ("Ms. Johnson") is a director, the Chairman and the Chief Executive Officer of FMR.
 Members of the Johnson family, including Ms. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR, representing 49% of the voting power of FMR.
 Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR.
 The address for FMR is 245 Summer Street, Boston, Massachusetts 02210. - (3) According to a Schedule 13G/A filed with the SEC on February 14, 2024, as of December 31, 2023, Driehaus Capital Management LLC ("DCM") is the beneficial owner of 4,345,180 Common Shares.
-The address for DCM is 25 East Erie Street, Chicago, Illinois, 60611. - (4) According to a Schedule 13G filed with the SEC on February 8, 2024, as of December 29, 2023, (i) Wellington Management Group LLP ("Wellington") is the beneficial owner of 4,162,654 Common Shares, with shared voting power over 3,914,121 Common Shares and shared dispositive power over 4,162,654 Common Shares, (ii) Wellington Group Holdings LLP is the beneficial owner of 4,162,654 Common Shares, with shared voting power over 3,914,121 Common Shares and shared dispositive power over 4,162,654 Common Shares, with shared voting power over 3,914,121 Common Shares and shared dispositive power over 4,162,654 Common Shares, with shared voting power over 3,914,121 Common Shares and shared dispositive power over 4,162,654 Common Shares, and (iv) Wellington Management Company LLP is the beneficial owner of 4,039,058 Common Shares, with shared voting power over 3,891,905 Common Shares and shared dispositive power over 4,039,058 Common Shares.
+The address for DCM is 25 East Erie Street, Chicago, Illinois, 60611. - (4) According to a Schedule 13G filed with the SEC on February 8, 2024, as of December 29, 2023, (i) Wellington Management Group LLP ("Wellington") is the beneficial owner of 4,162,654 Common Shares, with shared voting power over 3,914,121 Common Shares and shared dispositive power over 4,162,654 Common Shares, (ii) Wellington Group Holdings LLP is the beneficial owner of 4,162,654 Common Shares, with shared voting power over 3,914,121 Common Shares and shared dispositive power over 4,162,654 Common Shares and shared dispositive power over 3,914,121 Common Shares and shared dispositive power over 4,162,654 Common Shares, with shared voting power over 4,039,058 Common Shares, with shared voting power over 3,891,905 Common Shares and shared dispositive power over 4,039,058 Common Shares.
 The Common Shares beneficially owned by Wellington as the parent holding company of certain holding companies and the Wellington Investment Advisers, are owned of record by clients of the Wellington Investment Advisers.
-Wellington Investment Advisers Holdings LLP controls directly, or indirectly through Wellington Management Global Holdings, Ltd., the Wellington Investment Advisers.
-Wellington Investment Advisers Wellington Investment Advisers Holdings LLP is owned by Wellington Management Group Holdings LLP.
+Wellington Investment Advisors Holdings LLP controls directly, or indirectly through Wellington Management Global Holdings, Ltd., the Wellington Investment Advisers.
+Wellington Investment Advisors Holdings LLP is owned by Wellington Group Holdings LLP.
 Wellington Group Holdings LLP is owned by Wellington Management Group LLP.
 The address for Wellington is 280 Congress Street, Boston, MA, 02210. - (5) Consists of (i) 31,302 Common Shares held by Mr. Mortimer; (ii) 14,300 Common Shares held by Mr. Mortimer's spouse; and (iii) 1,160,415 Common Shares issuable upon exercise of options exercisable within 60 days of the Record Date.